Open source · inferred tag-attribution for AWS

 Train

-Provisioned a labeled AWS environment, ran per-team workload simulators on a 24/7 EC2 to generate authentic CloudTrail signal, scanned the live account.
-Same code that powers the live demo.
+Provisioned a labeled AWS environment via Terraform, ran per-team workload simulators on a 24/7 t3.micro for 3 days to generate authentic CloudTrail signal, scanned the live account.
+This validates that the collectors, graph construction, and training loop run end-to-end on real CloudTrail — not a primary methodological result (15 labels is too few for tight error bars).

 13 / 15